-After almost two years of living in Benelux, I am one step closer to being like the locals — thanks to the kindness of my neighbours, I finally have a bicycle.
+After almost two years of living in Benelux, I am one step closer to being like the locals.
+Thanks to the kindness of my neighbors, I finally have a bicycle.

-As a child in Canada, I had various bicycles (my favourite, at eight-years-old, was a pink and white number with a white wicker basket and rainbow streamers on the handlebars).
-I rode back and forth to friends houses, to the beach or the store.
+As a child in Canada, I had various bicycles.
+I rode back and forth to friends’ houses, to the beach or the store.
 My bike gave me a sense of freedom.

-Few people cycle as a form of commuting in Halifax — it’s very hilly, the ice and snow in winter make cycling impossible and there are no bike paths.
+Few people cycle as a form of commuting in Halifax.
+It’s very hilly, the ice and snow in winter make cycling impossible and there are no bike paths.
 But mostly, people are just too addicted to their cars.
-If they do cycle, it’s for exercise rather than to get from point A to B, (and more often people will drive their cars to a gym where they can sit on a stationary bike rather than cycling out in the elements).
+If they do cycle, it’s for exercise rather than to get from point A to B. More often people will drive their cars to a gym where they can sit on a stationary bike rather than cycling out in the elements.

 In my 10 years of living in Halifax, my poor bike was probably used less than half a dozen times.
-I sold it before we moved to Europe and I hope someone is enjoying it as I once enjoyed cycling as a child.
+I sold it before we moved to Europe.

 Ditching the car for the bicycle